 - Elevated Triglycerides and Cholesterol

 Here are some helpful tips:

-- Help create this desire, by pointing out how this would benefit him/her.
+- Desire and motivation to lose weight by pointing out how this would benefit him/her.

 - AVOID: FAST FOOD AND SODAS

 - Limit their screen time to less than 1 hour a day (TOTAL).